A Machine Learning-Fueled Modelfluid for Flowsheet Optimization: A Modelfluid for Distillation-Based Processes

 To perform the vapor liquid equilibria- and enthalpy computations necessary in distillation column simulation, we rely on three core models and the system's state.

 \paragraph{1.
 Activity Coefficient Model} We use the Three-Suffix Margules model \cite{Prausnitz1998}

 which is fully parameterized by the activity coefficients at infinite dilution, which are part of the modelfluid features \eqref{eq:modelfluidfeatures:activitycoefficient}.
-This synergy is by design, enabling the connection of our framework with modern prediction methods for $\activitycoefficient_i\rvert_j$ \cite{Jirasek2020}.
+This synergy is by design, enabling the connection of our framework with modern prediction methods for $\activitycoefficient_i\rvert_j$ \cite{Jirasek2020} -- in the situation where experimental data or existing models are not available.
+Due to the composition-dependent activity coefficient modeling by the Margules model, no constant relative volatility needs to be used in the distillation column simulation, see \appendixref{sec:fakeenthalpysimulation}.
 We acknowledge that the Margules model assumes temperature-independent activity coefficients, which is an acceptable simplification for many distillation systems, in particular such obeying azeotropic phase behavior.

 \paragraph{2.
 Vapor Pressure Model} We model the vapor pressure of each pure component using a simplified two-parameter variant of the Antoine equation \cite{Wilding1998}:

 It's parameters, $\parameter^{\simplifiedantoine}_{i,1}$ and $\parameter^{\simplifiedantoine}_{i,2}$, are obtained using an explicit map from the modelfluid features: